D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q63:

-You create a FileStorage Premium Account and a Premium tier Azure Fiel Share.
+You create a File Storage Premium Account and a Premium tier Azure File Share.
 You plan to mount the file share directly on-prem using `SMB 3.0` protocol.

 You must ensure that the network is configured to support mounting an Azure File Share on-prem.
 Minimize the admin effort.

 What should you do?